rayfrankenstein/AITOW/README.md

 ‘Waterfall’ and ‘planning’ and ‘specifications’ are not bad words."--Ixis743, [Okay people don't like Agile, what's the alternative?](https://www.reddit.com/r/SoftwareEngineering/comments/16ifv63/okay_people_dont_like_agile_whats_the_alternative/)

 ---
+"'Scrum' isn't work for us because, despite what they say, the uppermost management actually wants us to do waterfall minus the analysis and design steps.
+Then they get pisssed with us for not meeting the arbitrary deadlines that they guessed at based on not having done any real analysis.
+Fucking idiots"--Beka_Cooper, "[If scrum doesn't work, what does?] (https://www.reddit.com/r/ExperiencedDevs/comments/1f3iqiy/if_scrum_doesnt_work_what_does/))

+---
 "Agile as you observe it ist just double speak for micromanagement in my experience.

 What we experience is a caste of highly paid managers that: